pivotal/docs-platform-automation/docs/how-to-guides/running-commands-locally.md

     om --env ${ENV_FILE} staged-director-config --include-placeholders
 ```

-### Ops Manager Targeting
+### Tanzu Operations Manager Targeting

-Use environment variables to set what Ops Manager `om` is targeting.
+Use environment variables to set what Tanzu Operations Manager `om` is targeting.
 For example:

 ```bash